 Authors should not pay a fortune for proofreading.
 It should be easy, because your manuscript has already been through an evaluation, possibly some developmental editing, as well as line editing and/or copy editing.
-To be clear, line editing and copy editing will probably fix for several errors, but it is not proofreading.
-Typos are bound to linger, especially after a substantive line edit or copy edit, so it needs to be proofed once more before publication.
+To be clear, line editing and copy editing will probably fix for several errors, but neither service is considered proofreading.
+Typos are bound to linger, especially after a substantive line or copy edit, so it needs to be proofed once more before publication.

 If your manuscript has more than 1 error per 10,000 words, it has not been properly proofread.

 Click here to continue to Part 2 of this blog.